Councilmember Mark Squilla proposes a plan to protect Chinatown from displacement by the new Sixers arena

 It includes an inclusionary zoning ordinance to require affordable housing, restrictions on types of businesses, and limits on the size of new storefronts to discourage chain restaurants from crowding out traditional Chinatown retail.

 Besides the geographic area, the bill is vague.
-The precise language mandating how any of this would work is yet to be added to the bill, as Squilla works with Chinatown organizations and the Planning Commission on the details.
+The precise language mandating how any of this would work has yet to be added to the bill, as Squilla works with Chinatown organizations and the Planning Commission on the details.
 The exact language will be added to the bill by amendments in the coming weeks.

-Squilla says that the inclusionary zoning aspect of the bill would be more flexible than current rules that cover swathes of Kensington and West Philadelphia.
+Squilla says that the inclusionary zoning aspect of the bill would be more flexible than current rules that cover swaths of Kensington and West Philadelphia.
 That law requires apartment buildings of 10 or more units to set aside a fifth of them for low-income residents.

 But Squilla said he talked with one of the architects of that law, former Councilmember Maria Quiñones-Sánchez, and she warned him against setting affordability limits too low.